Top 10 Best Sites

 Your eyes catch the handsome stranger from across the bar and you find yourself captivated — he’s just your type.
 “Go talk to him,” your friend nudges.

+You’re not alone in your single struggle.
 I conducted a poll on my website once asking single gay men if they tended to initiate contact with a man they found interesting or if they waited to be pursued.

 The overwhelming majority of respondents indicated they were passive daters, meaning they waited for men to approach them to start conversations.